Using Failover Manager v4

 efm to the new cluster name.
 For example, for a cluster named

-acctg, the value would specify:
+acctg, the value specifies:

-You must also update the value of the
+Also update the value of the

 PIDfile parameter to specify the new cluster name.
 For example: